Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ## Character life state

 We could have used a "kill" `RPC` to set a character as dead and play the appropriate animations.
 Applying our "should that information be replicated when a player joins the game mid-game" rule of thumb, we used `NetworkVariable`s instead.
-We used the "OnValueChanged" callback on those values to play our state changes animation.
+We used the `OnValueChanged` callback on those values to play our state changes animation.

 <!---```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/5832b697a790595bc7d9afd3d5cc418c7318ccb8/Assets/BossRoom/Scripts/Shared/Game/Entity/NetworkCharacterState.cs#L63